PNNL-Comp-Mass-Spec/MS-File-Info-Scanner/Readme.md

 * .UIMF files (IMS)
 * DeconTools _isos.csv files (uses the _scans.csv file for elution time info)

-Note that Thermo's MSFileReader software needs to be installed in order to read Thermo .Raw files.
-Create an account at https://thermo.flexnetoperations.com/control/thmo/login then login and choose "Utility Software".

 ## Console Switches

 MSFileInfoScanner is a command line application.
 Syntax: